How to Measure AI Referral Traffic

 Start by defining what counts as AI traffic

-That usually includes referrers from systems such as:
+AI referrals usually include referrers from systems such as:

 • Perplexity